-Coming to a place of acceptance of the loss and the manner in which the person died is a critical phase of the grieving process.
+Coming to a place of acceptance of the loss and the manner in which the person died is a critical phase of the mourning and grieving process.

 The way your loved one died does not define the way their life was lived or who was lost to you.

 Talking with others who knew the person or having a gathering in your loved one’s honour can be a lovely way of remembering their life and assist with the healing.

 Another beautiful way of keeping your loved one’s memory alive is to create a memory box or photo book that you can look at to reflect fondly on your time together.
 Enjoying life does not mean you have forgotten your loved one, nor they hold a lesser place in your heart – you will always remember them.